-- Caring: Have empathy for those around you.
-It’s understanding that the needs of your clients and co-workers are important and relevant, and that you can make a difference in their lives through your work.
+Caring: Have empathy for those around you.
+It understands that the needs of your clients and co-workers are essential and relevant and that you can make a difference in their lives through your work.

-- Citizenship: Citizenship describes the character of an individual viewed as a member of society—your behavior in terms of duties, obligations, and functions.
-In the workplace, this means being an active participant in the goals of the organization and doing your part to ensure that your contributions serve the wellbeing of the entire company.
+Citizenship: Citizenship describes an individual's character as a member of society—your behavior in terms of duties, obligations, and functions.
+In the workplace, this means being an active participant in the organization's goals and doing your part to ensure that your contributions serve the wellbeing of the entire company.

 Once you have a firm handle on the pillars of good character, you can incorporate a few character-building activities into your mentorships.
 Some examples might be:

-- Making character a primary topic of conversation.
-Pick topics to discuss, like how one’s character affects their work, interaction with others, and goal-setting.
+- They are making the character a primary topic of conversation.
+Pick topics to discuss, like how one's personality affects their work, interaction with others, and goal-setting.

-- Developing leadership profiles that evaluate character, so that mentees can get an idea of where they are and what qualities they may need to develop.
+- They are developing leadership profiles that evaluate character so that mentees can get an idea of where they are and what qualities they may need to create.

-- Reviewing the company’s values and asking the mentee to explain what these values mean to them and how they would incorporate them into their work.
-It is especially important that you demonstrate these same values in the work you do in order to show that they are taken seriously by management.
+- They review the company's values and ask the mentee to explain what these values mean to them and incorporate them into their work.
+It is imperative that you demonstrate these same values in your work to show that they are taken seriously by management.

-- Promoting self-awareness by regularly asking the mentee to evaluate their own habits and behaviors and discuss their meaning.
+- They promote self-awareness by regularly asking the mentee to evaluate their habits and behaviors and discuss their meaning.